lamberta/devkit-doc/ENVIRONMENT.md

 Here at Game Closure, we respect the environment.
 To help educate our new employees on the correct mindset regarding relevant issues, we have created this list of resources to go through.
+After completion, please proceed to *[Developmental Psychology](SDK.md)*.

 ---